darshbs/-NotFunny/HowTo.md

    pip install -r requirements.txt
    ```
    *🪄 And just like that... with a flick of pip install, two magical packages apparated into your environment like it's Hogwarts for programmers.*
-   One talks to Discord.
+        - One talks to Discord.
-The other steals memes from the internet.
+        - The other steals memes from the internet.
-Together?
+        - Together?
             They fight boredom.

-And poof... you've got yourselves 2 fresh, spicy, API-powered packages, ready to serve mayhem in the name of memes. 😎🔥

 3.